-1.Endowment Fund: These represent all the donations received in 55 years that are protected and guided through a legal Deed of Gift.
-This \$87.3 million is what the Foundation will protect forever and is what is invested to earn great returns.
-The returns made, pay the Foundation administration to operate (between 0.5% and 1.5%), the majority of earnings go to charity (3.5-5.0% per year), and the remaining goes into a surplus to help offset any years with negative investment losses.
-In 55 years, we have not had to take a donor dollar to cover our operations (in tough market years, there might be temporary dips for newer funds).
+Commented [AH10]: Endowment Fund, otherwise known as Legacy Funds: These represent all the donations received in 56 years that are protected and guided through a legal Deed of Gift.
+This \$91.3 million is what the Foundation will protect forever and is what is invested to earn great returns.
+The returns made, pay the Foundation administration to operate (between 0.5% and 1.5%), the majority of earnings go to charities through grants (3.5-5.0% per year), and the remaining goes into a surplus to help offset any years with negative investment losses.
+In 56 years, we have not had to rely on a donor dollar to cover our operations (in tough market years, there might be temporary dips for newer funds).

-2.Accumulated Appreciation: This is the excess of build up from the Legacy Funds (endowments) that is there to buffer tough years.
-While at \$12.9 million, this is not a large buffer compared to many other Foundations that look to build to 30%.
-Our Foundation is working on a Sustainability Policy that would better define a buffer for each fund.
-3.Non-Endowment Fund: The Flow-Through Funds are where the donations can go out at anytime during the year.
-Lots of charities use these types of options for capital campaigns where they don't want the funds locked in forever, like a Legacy Fund, and they also provide donors options who want to make an immediate impact with their gifts.
+Commented [AH11]: Accumulated Appreciation: This is the excess of build up from the Legacy Funds that is there to buffer tough years.

+Commented [AH12]: Non-Endowment Fund: The Flow-Through Funds as otherwise called, are where the donations can go out at anytime during the year.
+Lots of charities use these types of options for capital campaigns where they don't want the funds locked in forever, like a Legacy Fund.
+Flow-Through Funds also provide donors options who want to make an immediate impact with their gifts.

-4.Reserves: These four balances add up to just over \$3 million and are what extra money that the operations of the Foundation has to sustain things like staffing, rent, office expenses, etc. if revenues of the operations don't cover the yearly expenses.
-The Foundation is in an extremely healthy position (over two years of reserves to cover expenses is a great spot to be in) allowing us to help build plans for our next 50 years of growth.
-Specifically, the special projects reserve is actively being used to launch a marketing and growth campaign in 2023, 2024 and beyond.
+Commented [AH13]: Reserves: These four balances add up to just over \$3.5 million and are what extra money that the operations of the Foundation can use if revenues of the operations don't cover the yearly expenses.
+The Foundation is in an extremely healthy position allowing us to help build plans for our next 50 years of growth.
+Specifically, the special projects reserve is actively being used to maintain an enhanced marketing and growth campaign.
 Most of the reserves have been built from a wonderful anonymous donor who believes in the power of the Community Foundation.